System Design Space

 Why this matters for system design

-• Name resolution adds latency before the first network call and therefore affects user-facing p95/p99 metrics.
+• Name resolution adds latency before the first network call — and lands directly in user-facing p95 and p99 metrics.

 Common mistakes

-Keeping DNS with a single provider and leaving a hidden single point of failure in place.
+Keeping DNS with a single provider and no fallback plan: a hidden single point of failure that only surfaces during an incident.

 Related chapters